 Transferring your child to another school

-In-year admission applications are those requesting a transfer from one school to another outside of the normal admissions round, for example when a family moves house part way through a school year.
+In-year admission applications are those applications requesting a transfer from one school to another outside of the normal admissions rounds, for example when a family moves address part way through a school year.
 (Normal admission rounds are an annual process for first admission to reception class and transferring from Year 6 to Year 7).

 To apply for a transfer